tpoisot/ms_pop_networks/ms_pop.md

 expert knowledge, but they are the only way to go beyond the current paradigm of seeing networks as mostly a collection of pairwise interactions.

+From a
+biogeographic standpoint, it require that we develop a theory based on interaction co-occurrence, in addition to the current knowledge encompassing only species co-occurrence.
+— facilitation

 Finally, the widespread impacts of interactions involving more than two species bears important consequences for some experimental approaches.